benjaminion/upgrading-ethereum-book/src/book.md

 >   - `byte` to `uint8` (this is a basic type)
 >   - `BytesN` and `ByteVector[N]` to `Vector[byte, N]` (this is _not_ a basic type)
 >   - `ByteList[N]` to `List[byte, N]`

+[^fn-ssz-json]: An instructive discussion of the wisdom or otherwise of aliasing `byte` to `uint8` was sparked when we began defining a [canonical JSON mapping](https://github.com/ethereum/consensus-specs/pull/2983) for SSZ data.
+The words "fight to the death" were used.

 In the main beacon chain spec, a bunch of [custom types](/part3/config/types/#table_custom_types) are also defined in terms of the standard SSZ types and aliases.
 For example, `Slot` is an SSZ `uint64` type, `BLSPubkey` is an SSZ `Bytes48` type, and so on.